Typeface (comics)

-Typeface (Gordon Thomas) is a fictional character appearing in American comic books published by Marvel Comics.
+Gordon Thomas, known better as Typeface, is a fictional character appearing in American comic books published by Marvel Comics.
 He first appeared in Peter Parker: Spider-Man vol. 2 #23 (November 2000), and was created by Paul Jenkins and Mark Buckingham.

 Fictional character biography

-What little is known about Typeface's past is seen in flashback.
+What little is known about Typeface's past is seen in a flashback.
 In his civilian life as Gordon Thomas, he fights in an unknown war for the US Army in which he loses his brother Joey.
 Upon his return to America, Gordon's wife leaves him and takes their son with her.

 Feeling outcast, Gordon becomes a signsmith.
 He is happy for a time until a man named George Finch buys the company he is working for, Ace Signs, and Gordon is laid off.
 Gordon starts to hate everything that went wrong in his life and decides to become a super-villain, calling himself Typeface.
 He uses a grease pencil to write letters on his face, including a large, red "R" on his forehead, for "retribution".
 He begins committing vandalism throughout the city, and while attacking local thugs, he catches the attention of Spider-Man.
 Typeface uses his giant letters as weapons and manages to defeat the webslinger.
 After successfully escaping and returning to his apartment, he replaces the "R" letter on his head with an "A" for "Annihilation".

 Thomas later seeks revenge against George Finch, but is stopped by Spider-Man.
 Typeface wants to kill Spider-Man for intervening, but when he sees the webslinger being attacked by the Spider-Hybrid, he has a flashback to the words his brother Joey once gave him: "Just live, man."
 Typeface decides to help Spider-Man defeat the Spider-Hybrid, and renounces his desire to kill Finch.
-However, Finch decides to exact revenge on Typeface for humiliating him, and finds the bombs Thomas would have used to kill him.
-Finch sets them off and demolishes an entire building, killing himself, and for a time it was believed that Typeface died in the explosion.
-When the police arrive, they declare Typeface responsible for the explosion.
+However, Finch decides to exact revenge on Typeface for humiliating him, and finds the remote to the bombs Thomas would have used to kill him.
+Finch sets them off and demolishes an entire building and for a time it was believed that Typeface died in the explosion.